 Put a little differently, life at camp is face to face living.
 We’re all in this together, sharing everything (costumes, food, pink eye —well, we try not to share that last one!).
 When we’re at camp we pay attention to each other constantly.
 We are very close, feel truly connected, to a lot of people.
 Being at Rockbrook means accepting the intimacy, thrills and challenges of community… but in exchange, building countless heart-felt relationships, deepening our humanity, and yes, having a lot of “fun.”

 By making this observation, I think this young woman, without knowing it, was also commenting on ordinary life outside of camp.
-Essentially, it lacks the closeness, the rich, personal experience that defines our days at Rockbrook.
+Essentially, it lacks the closeness, the rich, personal experience that defines our days at girls camp Rockbrook.
 Ordinary American life, generally speaking, is more about individual consumption, privacy, personal advancement, and ego-centric entertainment— all while being mostly blind to the other people around us.
 As we speed along the course of our lives, tightly tethered to our smartphones, community is too often left in the dust.
 Feeling dis-connected, bored and alone, can easily be the sad remainder.

 There’s an irony to this, too.
 Think of all the daily technology we utilize ostensibly to be more connected to each other: text messaging, emails, social media posts, and telephone calls.
 Thanks to modern communication technology, it’s simple to announce what you’re doing, ask someone a question, or look up information.
 The ease and convenience of using these technologies has made them ubiquitous threads of modern life.
 At the same time— and here is the irony —it seems they are isolating us as human beings.
 Sending a text message is a thin gruel compared to the deep feelings that accompany being present with someone you care about.
 An email conveys only a shadow of its sender.
 Facebook, despite its attempt to offer a “multimedia experience,” can’t touch the emotions of being with supportive friends.
 There’s no electronic translation for kindness.
 If our ordinary lives are increasingly defined by these diminished forms of communication, if we’re left with only these rarefied connections to other people, then, as we become more isolated, our humanity is going to suffer.